There are scam messages in circulation that claim to be sent by the Tax Administration. Read more about scam messages

 Expenses, interest and loans

-Expenses for the production of income, deductible from your capital income, may include:
+Expenses for the production of income, deductible from your capital income, may include

 • Phone expenses

-• Computer and internet expenses
+• Computer and (broadband) connection expenses

 • Purchase prices of books and other costs relating to work-related professional reading